BlobbyDev/DoggoBot/README.md

 ◙ Go to bot tab then you'll see `TOKEN` click copy

+◙ Make sure you turn on both the intends in your you'll find that in that bot category !!

 And now you got the token !!!

 ## Configuring